-Tissue masses can block one or both of the ureters.
-When urine backs up in the ureters, harmful materials can build up in your blood and kidney damage can result.
-Without treatment, the disease can cause kidney failure.
+Tissue masses can block one or both of your ureters.
+When urine backs up in the ureters, harmful materials can build up in your blood, and kidney damage can result.
+The disease can cause kidney failure if it isn’t treated.

 - dull pain in the abdomen or back that may be hard to pinpoint